Skip to main content

 Running on a cold day is generally safer than shoveling because the body warms up gradually, you breathe in a rhythm, and you are not doing isometric lifts.
 Cold-air running can still trigger heart events in someone with serious underlying disease.
 The same medical screening that lets you safely shovel also lets you safely run in winter.

-Statins and related medications are often part of a real prevention plan, especially when ApoB or Lp(a) levels are high or when imaging shows actual plaque.
+Statins and related medications are often part of a real prevention plan, particularly when ApoB or Lp(a) levels are high or when imaging shows actual plaque.
 The decision to start medication is personal and depends on your full risk profile, not just one number.
 The goal is plaque stabilization and lowering rupture risk, not just lowering a lab value.

 SEPTA's snow operations affect your risk indirectly.
 When trains and buses run, fewer people feel forced to drive, which means fewer car-related stress events on top of cold weather.
 When SEPTA cuts service after a major storm, more people end up shoveling out cars and walking longer distances in cold air.
 Plan around storm forecasts when you can.